Dear prospective applicant:

 encouraged to continue to work on their projects beyond the end of the summer,

-and to present their results at a relevant professional conference within six
+and to present their results at a relevant professional conference within

-months of the end of the program.
+eight months of the end of the program.

-- nuclear and high energy physics, and
+- nuclear and high energy physics,

-- condensed matter physics.
+- condensed matter physics, and

 In addition to working on their individual research projects, participants